 I mentioned I’ve occasionally seen items execute differently as SYSTEM user than as a regular administrator user.

-One of the only consistent issue I’ve seen with SYSTEM user is when creating CLI printer installs.
+One of the only consistent issues I’ve seen with SYSTEM user is when creating CLI printer installs.
 I used to use the built-in Windows printing scripts prnport.vbs, prndrvr.vbs, prnmngr.vbs, and prncnfg.vbs to install printers.
 For some reason a few of these VB scripts will not execute properly under SYSTEM user (although they work fine when ran from regular administrator accounts) so I’ve had to resort to other options.

 I will sometimes, but very rarely, see an EXE that errors out or doesn’t complete as expected when ran as SYSTEM user.
-Use the above method to be sure your installs will work as expected.
+Use the above method to be sure your files will run as expected.